Shadows of group of people walking through the sunny streets with painted United States of America flag on the floor.

 Refugee arrivals during the 2023 fiscal year dramatically outpaced the prior two years, reaching over 60,000 from October 2022 to September 2023.

-Stacker referenced data from The Refugee Processing Center to compile statistics on the number of refugees and their countries of origin resettled in Texas in March 2024.
+Stacker referenced data from the Refugee Processing Center to compile statistics on the number of refugees and their countries of origin resettled in Texas in August 2024.
+Countries with only one refugee since October 2023 are not included.

 To Texas: